Unidata/tds/docs/src/public/userguide/pages/thredds/InvCatalogServerSpec.md

 </xsd:complexType>
 ~~~

 The `namer` element specifies one or more ways of creating names for the files in the scan.
 If multiple renamers are specified, the first one that matches the filename is used.

 Currently, two types of renaming are available.
 Both methods use [regular expression](http://www.regular-expressions.info/){:target="_blank"}  matching and [capturing group](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html){:target="_blank"} replacement to determine the new name.
 The first type, specified by the `regExpOnName` element, does regular expression matching on the dataset name.
 The second type, specified by the `regExpOnPath` element, does regular expression matching on the entire dataset path.
 In either type, the `regExp` attribute contains the regular expression used in matching on the name or path and the `replaceString` attribute contains the replacement string upon which capturing group replacement is performed.

-A capturing group is a part of a regular expression enclosed in parenthesis.
+A capturing group is a part of a regular expression enclosed in parentheses.
 When a regular expression with a capturing group is applied to a string, the substring that matches the capturing group is saved for later use.
 The captured strings can then be substituted into another string in place of capturing group references, "`$n`", where "`n`" is an integer indicating a particular capturing group.
 (The capturing groups are numbered according to the order in which they appear in the match string.)
-For example, the regular expression
+For example, the regular expression.

 `Hi (.*), how are (.*)?`

 when applied to the string "`Hi Fred, how are you?`" would capture the strings "`Fred`" and "`you`".
 Following with a capturing group replacement in the string "`$2 are $1`" would result in the string "`you are Fred`".

 Here's an example `namer`: